 Tin cans have been used for centuries to protect and transport bulk olive oil.
 The tin keeps out the air and light better than anything short of a stone amphora.
 Recently some small cans have been introduced for direct sale to consumers.
 Other cans we have tested had problems with the pour spout which tends to leak and is hard to reseal.

 Ramona Gold has picked this can because the pour spout seals extraordinarily well.
 It does not leak.
 It drizzles the thick, rich golden oil over salad or onto bread at just the right speed.
 You can enjoy the oil without fearing a spill or an avalanche at the wrong instant.
 The can fits comfortably in your hand.
 It packs tightly for shipping and is much lighter than glass.

 Bill and Kathie Schweitzer helped start the Ramona Valley Vineyard Association in 2002 and chaired the committee that created the Ramona Valley American Viticultural Area (AVA).
 They planted Tuscan variety olive trees at the same time they planted their first vineyards.
 They have appreciated fresh Tuscan olive oil since the mid 1990's.
-Bill is the VP of Operations for Ramona Olive Oil Corporation.
+They are the owners of Paccielo Vineyard, the producer of Ramona Gold.

 David Billick is the Publisher and co-founder of the Ramona Valley Wine Region Magazine.
 His background in graphics design and publishing have been essential to starting our company.
 He also learned the wonders of fresh olive oil while traveling in Italy.